+Work–study provides you with an employment opportunity.
+The award is based on financial need, so not all students will qualify.
 If you are awarded work-study, you will need to accept the award under Awards at Texas State Self-Service.
-After that, Career Services can help you find a position.
-Once you begin working in your position, you will be paid twice per month based on the number of hours you work.
+Career Services can then assist you in finding a position.
+Once you find a position and begin working, you will be paid twice per month based on the number of hours you work.

 While classes are in session you can work up to a maximum of twenty-five hours per week.
 There is no minimum hours requirement.
 Your employer, however, will set your schedule and determine the number of hours that you will work per week.